 General jurisdiction exists when a defendant's contacts with a particular state are so systematic and continuous that the court will have jurisdiction over the defendant regardless of whether the cause of action arises from those contacts.
-137 In essence, general jurisdiction exists in a state where the defendant is "at home."
-138 The burden for establishing general jurisdiction is high.139 A state cannot exercise general jurisdiction over a foreign company just because the company's products traveled through the stream of commerce and wound up in the forum state.140 Instead, barring an exceptional case, general jurisdiction will usually be found only where a corporation is incorporated or has its principal place of business.141
+In essence, general jurisdiction exists in a state where the defendant is "at home."
+142 The burden for establishing general jurisdiction is high.
+A state cannot exercise general jurisdiction over a foreign company just because the company's products traveled through the stream of commerce and wound up in the forum state.144 Instead, barring an exceptional case, general jurisdiction will usually be found only where a corporation is incorporated or has its principal place of business.
+145 Some states, however, have enacted laws requiring corporations to consent to the exercise of general jurisdiction as a condition of registering to do business in the state.
+146 Although the constitutionality of such statutes is not yet clear, they have the potential to greatly increase the exercise of general jurisdiction over foreign corporations.